APWright/apwright.github.io/cv.md

 </span>

 <span class="cv-max-width">
-My research in **<span class="cv-ai">Civic AI</span>** aims to solve problems intersecting machine learning, human-computer interaction, and public policy, by using a strong principled basis in both mathematical and human centered principles to actualize the potential of new technologies for <span class="cv-soc"> social good </span> with _usability_, _interpretability_, and _fairness_.
+My research in **Scientific Human-Cenetered AI** aims to solve problems intersecting machine learning, human-computer interaction, and scientific computing, by using a strong principled basis in both mathematical and human centered principles to actualize the potential of new technologies by deep collaboration with scientists to develop tools with _usability_, _interpretability_, and _real_ _scientific_ _impact_.
 </span>

 <div class="cv-image-links-wrapper" style="font-size: 16px; padding-bottom: 0;">